 4-Amino-3-Phenylbutyric Acid, Acide 4-Amino-3-Phenylbutyrique, Acide Bêta-phényl-gamma-aminobutyrique, Agente Gabaérgico, B-Phenyl-Gamma-Aminobutyric Acid, Beta-Phenyl-GABA, Bêta-Phényl-GABA, Beta-phenyl-gamma-aminobutyric acid, Fenibut, Phénibut, Phenyl-GABA, Phényl-GABA.<br/><br/>

 Overview InformationPhenibut is a chemical similar to a brain chemical called gamma-aminobutyric acid (GABA).
-It is used as medicine.
+It is used as a recreational drug and as a medicine.

 Phenibut is used for anxiety, fear, trouble sleeping (insomnia), tension, stress, fatigue, post-traumatic stress disorder (PTSD), depression, alcoholism, and irregular heartbeat.
 It is also used for improving memory, learning, and thinking.

 How does it work?Phenibut is similar to the brain chemical called gamma-aminobutyric acid (GABA).
-Research in animals shows that it might decrease anxiety and have other effects on the body.
-But phenibut has not been studied in people, so no one knows whether it might work as a medicine.
+Research in humans shows that it might decrease anxiety and have other effects on the body.

 Uses & Effectiveness